nghin/vacsf.org.test/pages/bible-study/Meditations/Grieve-Holy-Spirit.md

 Every sin can be forgiven, except one: blaspheming, or slandering, the Holy Spirit.
 We can see clearly that all manner of sins great and small are NOT of the unforgivable one above.
 All sins grieve the Holy Spirit, but there is only one that in unforgivable.
 What do you think this sin is?
 Murder?
 Adultary?
 Lustful thoughts?
 Remaining angry past sunset?
 Not keeping the Sabbath?
 Greed?
 No, none of the above, because Jesus said that <u>every sin</u> is forgivable, except of course the ONLY one.
 It's eternally important that we know what this unforgivable sin is.

-Here's excerpt from the HELPS Word-studies: <span style="color: #008000;">Blasphemy (988 /blasphēmía) "switches" right for wrong (wrong for right), i.e. calls what God disapproves, "right" which "exchanges the truth of God for a lie" (Ro 1:25)</span> (source: <a href="http://biblehub.com/greek/988.htm">Strong's Greek: 988. βλασφημία (blasphémia) -- slander</a>)
+Here's an excerpt from the HELPS Word-studies: <span style="color: #008000;">Blasphemy (988 /blasphēmía) "switches" right for wrong (wrong for right), i.e. calls what God disapproves, "right" which "exchanges the truth of God for a lie" (Ro 1:25)</span> (source: <a href="http://biblehub.com/greek/988.htm">Strong's Greek: 988. βλασφημία (blasphémia) -- slander</a>)

-We must keep in mind that blasphemy itself is not unforgivable -read verse 31 above, but blasphemy against the Holy Spirit is.
+We must keep in mind that blasphemy in itself is not unforgivable -read verse 31 above, but blasphemy against the Holy Spirit is.
 The NIV's translation uses the word <u>slander</u> in place of blasphemy which may give a more accurate contextual meaning.
 The HELPS Word-studies gives us "<u>switches right for wrong, or conversely wrong for right</u>."
 All in relation to the Holy Spirit.
 There is something the Holy Spirit says or does which gets slandered, distorted, its meaning turned upside down, most likely with the intention of rendering it void.

 ### What is the principal role of the Holy Spirit?